adambard/learnxinyminutes-docs/lua.md

 -- An __index value can also be a function(tbl, key) -- for more customized lookups.

--- Values of __index,add, .. are called metamethods.
+-- The values of __index, __add, etc. are called
--- Full list.
-Here a is a table with the metamethod.
+-- metamethods.
+Here are some commonly used ones:

 -- __add(a, b)                     for a + b
 -- __sub(a, b)                     for a - b